CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 Consider a case where the population is actually made up of two subpopulations, :math:`A` and :math:`B`.
 Population :math:`A` has a very small lifespan, say 2 months on average, and population :math:`B` enjoys a much larger lifespan, say 12 months on average.
-We may not know this distinction beforehand.
-At :math:`t=10`, we wish to investigate the average lifespan for everyone.
+We don't know this distinction beforehand.
+At :math:`t=10`, we wish to investigate the average lifespan for the entire population.

 In the figure below, the red lines denote the lifespan of individuals where the death event has been observed, and the blue lines denote the lifespan of the